Quick Start

 Adding Column Visibility Controls

-plugin allows users to show and hide columns:
+The reactiveColumnVisibility plugin allows users to show and hide columns:

 <script lang="ts">